 Sexually Transmitted Infections

 Most sexually transmitted infections have no signs or symptoms.
-They are easy to get and if some go untreated, they can cause lasting damage.
-You can ask to be tested for a sexually transmitted infection even if you don’t have any symptoms.
+They are easy to get and if some go untreated, they can cause serious health issues in the future.

 Know your risk